kuzuH/Outbreak/README.md

 # Outbreak
 ## Outbreak is a GUI based arcade game programmed in Java

 This is a course project of the Technical University of Munich (Module: Introduction to Software Engineering), which is aligned with a Model-based software engineering roadmap.
-From the Customer to the User.
-And from the Problem statement to a fully functional software system. <br />
+From the Requirements Elicitation & Analysis to Configuration & Project Management. <br />
 This cycle consists of 5 phases as listed below.
 __________________________________________